sshwy/y86-pipe-rs/assets/hcl-rs.typ

 == Global Attributes (#HCLrs feature)

-Inside the `sim_macro::hcl` macro block, there are a few lines of code that describes some settings about the architecture:
+Inside the `sim_macro::hcl` macro block, there are a few lines of code that describe some settings of the architecture:

 + `#![hardware = some::rust::module]`

-  This attribute specify the CPU hardware devices set.
-Essentially it will imports all items from the hardware module.
+  This attribute specifies the CPU hardware devices set.
+Essentially it will import all items from the hardware module.

 + `#![program_counter = pc_name]`

   It specifies the program counter by an intermediate signal.
-This value is read by debugger.
-Conventionally, when we create a breakpoint at a line of the code, the debugger seems to stop before executing the line of code.
-But in this simulator, The breakpoint take effects when the current cycle is executed (so the value of pc is calculated) and _before entering the next cycle_.
+This value is read by the debugger.
+Conventionally, when we create a breakpoint at a line of code, the debugger seems to stop before executing the line of code.
+But in this simulator, The breakpoint takes effect when the current cycle is executed (so the value of pc is calculated) and _before entering the next cycle_.

   Changing this value to other signals makes no difference to the simulation.